akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 ::: tips
 To create an attribute:
 1. Go to `Settings > Attributes`
-2. Click on `CREATE ATTRIBUTE` at the top right corner of the screen
+2. Click on `CREATE ATTRIBUTE` in the top-right corner of the screen
 :::

 :::info